Skip navigation

 • Increased pain or discomfort where the sample was taken

-• Redness, swelling, bleeding, or other fluids leaking from at the site
+• Redness, swelling, bleeding, or other fluids leaking from the area where the needles were inserted

 • Fever